Get a feel for our events and community by pursuing our past offerings.

 Don't miss any upcoming Scribente Maternum events.

-Stay connected about all our future events and all that's happening inside our writing community.
+Stay connected here about everything that's happening inside our writing community.

 Scribente Maternum Past Events

 How does food inform our identities and those of the characters we create -- or report on -- in our writing?
 In this session we'll explore the ways we can successfully weave food into our writing, and why it's important, both from a storytelling and a cultural perspective.
 We'll touch on food writing and storytelling as a way to combat erasure, a way to reflect on loss, and a way to challenge dominant narratives.

 Lesley Téllez is a journalist, fiction writer, recipe developer, and entrepreneur in New York City.
 Her cookbook Eat Mexico: Recipes from Mexico City’s Streets, Markets and Fondas is her love letter to the four years she spent living in Mexico’s capital.
 For ten years, Lesley was co-founder and owner of the top-rated tourism company, Eat Mexico.
 Lesley's writing, which mostly explores Mexican food and identity, has been published in Food & Wine, Bon Appetit, TASTE, Eater, and The New York Times, among others.
 Find her on Instagram & Twitter @lesleytellez.